obsaditelnost/EXR/README.md

-Get currency exchange rates (‘EXR’) or directly apply currency conversion on a tibble from one to another currency based on spot prices (average) provided by ‘ECB Data Portal’ (European Central Bank).
+Get currency exchange rates (‘EXR’) or directly apply currency conversion on a tibble from one to another currency based on spot prices provided by ‘ECB Data Portal’ (European Central Bank).
 If neither the price currency nor base currency is EUR, unofficial cross-rates based on EUR will be calculated.
 The main purpose of this package is to offer an unlimited and free way to get (potentially approximate) important exchange rates.

 |                                   |                                                      |
 |-----------------------------------|------------------------------------------------------|